 Being a kid is not easy.
-There’s so much on their to-do list and a lot less time to execute it all.
-They have to remember the timings of their favorite show and try to like the greens in their lunch.
-They also have to be a little bit careful while making mischiefs so that the pranks are funny enough to make someone laugh but not stupid enough to land them in their room grounded for a week.
+There’s so much on their to-do list and so little time to execute it all.
+They have to remember the timings of their favorite shows and try to finish their greens.
+And mischief-making is an activity that requires careful planning on their part so that the pranks are funny enough to make someone laugh but not stupid enough for them to be grounded.

-These are the things that pretty much tickle our brains when we see kids these days.
-We don’t think about what pre or post-crisis analysis they do of their surroundings before coming up with some pranks.
-We applaud their memory power when we see them recite some dialogs from their favorite shows.
-We don’t judge their observation powers and skills when we see them mimic an animal.
-But then, why do we become critical and concerned when it comes to their academic mastery?
+These are the things that come to mind when we see kids doing these activities.
+We don’t think about what pre or post-crisis analysis they do of their surroundings before coming up with their pranks.
+We may applaud their memory power when we see them recite dialogs from their favorite shows, but rarely do we take note of their observational skills when we see them mimic an animal.
+So, why do we become critical, and concerned, when it comes to their academic mastery?

-The part where we want them to learn and grow academically is where we should be the most accommodating of our kid’s understanding.
-It is where we should encourage them to follow their instincts and hunches and to change their perspective.
-We should help them to solve problems their own way – by being smart and hitting the bullseye instead of shooting arrows in the dark.
+The part where we want them to learn and grow academically is where we should be the most accommodating of our kid’s understanding prowess.
+It is where we should encourage them follow their instincts and to question their perspective.
+We should help them to solve problems their own way—by being smart and hitting the bullseye instead of shooting arrows in the dark.

-We stress upon practicing math because it makes our kids critical of the world around them and is important for their academic journey.
-But are we making sure that they “practice” it and not “learn” it?
+We place much stress on practicing math because it makes our kids critical of the world around them and is important for their academic journey.
+But are we making sure that they practice the application of concepts and not simply memorize theories?

-It’s true that concepts like addition and subtraction can be done on fingers but what about multiplication and division?
+It’s true that concepts like addition and subtraction can be done on our fingers, but what about multiplication and division?
 Are they also easy enough to ingrain in a kid’s mind?
-Or do we need a more cumulative and witty approach to teach our kids that it is not as difficult as it seems?
+Or do we need a more cumulative and engaging approach to teach our kids that it is not as difficult as it seems?

-Read on to successfully answer the above questions and help your kids love the ins and outs of multiplication.
+Read on to successfully answer the above questions and help your kids fall in love with the ins and outs of multiplication.